yvoxu/React-Search-Book-App/README.md

 This project is written in React and Typescript.
+Material UI Library is used as well.
 It calls Google Book API to retrieve book information that matches with the searchbar input.

 Website URL: https://react-book-app.azurewebsites.net